CE-Programming/toolchain/docs/static/makefile-options.rst

 Miscellaneous Configuration
 ---------------------------

+.. rubric:: MAKE_GFX

+This is the command that is run when :code:`make gfx` is executed.
+It can be overriden to perform any custom graphics conversions.
+The default command navigates to the graphics directory and runs ``convimg``.

+    MAKE_GFX ?= cd src/gfx && convimg

 .. rubric:: DEPS

 Add any files that you want to be built by the toolchain to this variable.